How developers can benefit from creating streamable games

 On one hand, Specht notes that streaming can be a more robust and cost-friendly way of promoting a game to large audiences.

 “This visibility is at no cost to the developer.
 Producing elaborate trailers and crafting announcement timelines are vital, but by allowing a fanbase to explore a game on their own by finding things they like about your game is a godsend, particularly after launch,” says Specht.
-“If it’s too early to discuss sales figures, DLC plans or post mortems, supporting streamers is a great way to get additional promotion for your game.”
+“If it’s too early to discuss sales figures, DLC plans or postmortems, supporting streamers is a great way to get additional promotion for your game.”

 Beyond even that, Specht says that watching streams and Let’s Plays can have an emotional payoff for developers.
-He says that Devlover Digital and its affiliated developers often watch live streams of their games being played and jump into chat to distribute codes to the audience or to answer questions.
+He says that Devolver Digital and its affiliated developers often watch live streams of their games being played and jump into chat to distribute codes to the audience or to answer questions.

 "This is one of the things that is often left out of this discussion: watching people stream your game as a publisher or developer is incredibly satisfying," he explains.
 "It’s a rush when a talented streamer finds something cool in one of our games or they make a great joke when something unexpected happens in their play through."